Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 • four machine guns;

-• depth bombs (six pieces);
+• depth charges (six pieces);

 • smoke equipment.

-The path of the USSR to create gliders
+The USSR's path to creating gliders

 Mistakes made by engineer Tupolev

-Military German torpedo boats
+German military torpedo boats

-Worldwide, after the end of the First World War, there was a decline in the production of torpedo ships.
-Only in 1929, in November, the German company "Fr.
-Lyursen" accepted the order for the construction combat boat.
-Released vessels were improved several times.
+All over the world, after the end of the First World War, there was a decline in the production of torpedo ships.
+Only in 1929, in November, the German company Fr.
+Lursen accepted the order for construction combat boat.
+The ships released were improved several times.
 The German command was not satisfied with the use of gasoline engines on ships.
-While the designers were working to replace them with hydrodynamics, other designs were being finalized all the time.
+While the designers were working to replace them with hydrodynamics, other designs were being refined all the time.

 German torpedo boats of World War II

-Germany was the third largest exporter of torpedo boats in the world.
-Before the start of the war, German shipbuilding was working on the implementation of Plan Z. Accordingly, the German fleet had to be solidly re-equipped and have a large number of ships with carriers torpedo weapons.
-With the outbreak of hostilities in the fall of 1939, the planned plan was not fulfilled, and then the production of boats increased sharply, and by May 1945, almost 250 units of Schnellbotov-5 alone were put into operation.
+Germany occupied third place in the world leadership in the export of torpedo boats.
+Before the start of the war, German shipbuilding was working to implement Plan Z. Accordingly, the German fleet had to be seriously re-equipped and have a large number of ships with carriers torpedo weapons.
+With the outbreak of hostilities in the fall of 1939, the planned plan was not fulfilled, and then the production of boats increased sharply, and by May 1945, almost 250 units of Schnellbot-5 alone were put into operation.

 • two torpedo tubes with two to four missiles;